kachiann/market_basket_analysis_for_E-commerce/README.md

 - Step 2: Loading and exploring the data
 - Step 3: Converting the data into a suitable format for analysis
 - Step 4: Apply Apriori Algorithm
+I have documented the principal results of my analysis in this [Jupyter Notebook].
  ### Analyzing Market Baskets Through Mathematical Insights